-- develop students' sense of self-worth and foster personal development. - provide early intervention programs for students at risk using a permanent teaching member of staff as a support teacher to assist in collaboration with the staff, a PreLit, MiniLit, MacqLit and MultiLit qualified aide and a teacher targeting extension programs. - develop students' sense of self-worth and foster personal development. - A chaplain is employed to provide individual and group sessions to support students with their welfare and wellbeing concerns. one day per week (0.2 basis), providing chaplaincy for a select number of students K-6.
+- develop students' sense of self-worth and foster personal development. - provide early intervention programs for students at risk using a permanent teaching member of staff as a support teacher to assist in collaboration with the staff, a PreLit, Initial Lit, MiniLit, MacqLit and MultiLit qualified aide and a teacher targeting extension programs. - develop students' sense of self-worth and foster personal development.

-Wellbeing workshops for students on personal development, cyber safety and transition to high school.
+- A chaplain is employed to provide individual and group sessions to support students with their welfare and wellbeing concerns. one day per week (0.2 basis), providing chaplaincy for a select number of students K-6. - The school has outsourced a counselling service for one day a week to assist students manage their wellbeing. - Wellbeing workshops for students on personal development, cyber safety and transition to high school.
 We also had an external provider deliver a wellbeing workshop to staff with emphasis on self-care and teamwork.